tsho/WeatherAPIServer/README.md

 ## Weather API Server
-This server can receive json data from ios and send response it.
+This server can receive json data from ios and send response.

 -  Ruby version